rannerboy/corona-transition2/README.md

     shadingDarknessIntensity = 0.75, -- A value between 0-1.
 Default = 1.
 Requires shading=true.
     shadingBrightnessIntensity = 0.25, -- A value between 0-1.
 Default = 0.
 Requires shading=true.
     static = false, -- Optional, default = false.
 Set to true to apply final rotation immediately without doing an actual transition.
-If static=true, params like time, iterations etcetera have no effect.
+If static=true, params like time, iterations etcetera have no effect. hideBackside = true, -- Optional, default = false.
+Set to true to hide the target object if it appears to be turned away from the display.
 })
 ```